-2 What is the purpose of this research?
+What is the purpose of this research?

-The aim of this research is to investigate the effectiveness and safety of knee joint injections with botulinum toxin A (a medication commonly known as ‘Botox’) compared with knee joint injections with triamcinolone (a corticosteroid medication).
+The aim of this research is to investigate the effectiveness and safety of knee joint injections with botulinum toxin A (a medication commonly known as ‘Botox’) compared with knee joint injections with normal saline (“salty water”) which is being used in a control group and has no effect on pain.

-The use of corticosteroid knee joint injections in knee osteoarthritis is common in Australia.
-However, there is current research evidence showing that Botox injections may also be a good treatment option for knee osteoarthritis.
-The evidence so far is promising but limited and so the main aim of this project is to conduct an Australian trial to see if Botox injections are better at relieving pain and improving function in knee osteoarthritis than corticosteroid injections.
-A secondary aim is to compare the safety profiles of Botox versus corticosteroid injections for knee osteoarthritis and see which has fewer side effects.
+The use of corticosteroid knee joint injections in knee osteoarthritis has been common in Australia.
+However, there is emerging research evidence suggesting this may lead to more rapid progression of arthritis.
+An alternative, Botox injections, may also be a good treatment option for knee osteoarthritis.
+The evidence so far is promising but limited and so the main aim of this project is to conduct an Australian trial to see if Botox injections are effective at relieving pain and improving function in knee osteoarthritis.
+Botox is not currently approved for use as a knee joint injection for osteoarthritis.

-Botox A is currently approved in Australia for use in multiple conditions including the treatment of chronic migraines, limb spasticity, excessive sweating from the armpit and certain eye conditions.
-It is also used routinely for cosmetic treatment including for the improvement in the appearance of facial wrinkles or lines.
-It is not currently approved for use as a knee joint injection for osteoarthritis.
 Therefore, it is an experimental treatment for knee osteoarthritis and this means it must be tested to see if it is effective.

-This research project has the potential to add a significant treatment option to the current Australian treatment guidelines for knee osteoarthritis.

-3 What does participation in this research involve?
+What happens in this trial?